Skip to main content

 Stage 2: Acute Withdrawal (3-7 Days)

-The acute withdrawal phase typically lasts up to a week, with symptoms peaking around days 3-5.
-During this period, individuals might continue to experience intense cravings and withdrawal symptoms.
-However, with proper medical care and support, these symptoms gradually diminish.
+The acute withdrawal phase usually lasts about a week, with symptoms often peaking between days 3 and 5.
+People may still have strong cravings and withdrawal symptoms, but with good medical care and support, these symptoms slowly get better.

 Key aspects of this stage include: